PTM2-flight-simulator-team/-FlightSimulatorSystem/README.md

 Also here, you have the Clock Table view below.

 ### Time Capsule:
-In this tab you can watch previous flight.
+In this tab you can watch previous flights.
 Enter a flight index and choose desired plane feature.
-The joystick feature is in disabled mode.
+The joystick feature is in *disabled mode*.

 You can also play, pause and change the video speed.